 Estimate in the absence of robust data and information

 Benchmark using different variables

-Create a range of cost models from simple cost breakdown to complex multi-stream and menu choice versions
+Create a range of cost models from simple cost breakdown to should-cost, complex multi-stream and menu choice versions

 Assess the impact of cost drivers